Come to the Table Summits

-Every day, the impact of poor nutrition, obesity and hunger is evident in ProMedica patients throughout northwest Ohio and southeast Michigan.
 As a non-profit, Mission-based health system committed to community health needs, ProMedica believes there are many social determinants of health that correlate to population health.
-Food insecurity, instability and deprivation are among them, contributing to health disparities in our 27-county region.
-Hunger among children, seniors, pregnant women and other adults has an effect on all aspects of wellness; malnourishment exacerbates chronic disease and mental illness.
+Food insecurity, instability and deprivation are among them, contributing to health disparities.
+Hunger among children, seniors, pregnant women, and other adults has an effect on all aspects of wellness; malnourishment exacerbates chronic disease and mental illness.

-So to address hunger as a health issue, ProMedica is partnering with the Alliance to End Hunger, as well as a myriad of local, state and national organizations.
+To address hunger as a health issue, ProMedica is partnering with the Alliance to End Hunger, as well as a myriad of local, state and national organizations.
 On Feb.
 27, 2014, ProMedica and the Alliance held Come to the Table, a half-day summit in Washington, D.C., to encourage other healthcare organizations to also address hunger as a health issue and federal legislators to protect food-related programs and policies.
-We are following up that effort with regional Come to the Table summits, starting with one on May 14, 2014 in Chicago.
+We are following up that effort with regional Come to the Table summits throughout the nation.

-We want to make hunger as a health issue a national priority among healthcare providers and those who oversee funding for the means to help end hunger.
+We believe it is critical to build awareness of this issue so that hunger as a health issue becomes a national priority among healthcare providers and those who oversee funding for the means to help end hunger.
 Those means to prevent Americans from starving include food banks, food pantries, vouchers, subsidized meals, school and summer meal programs, soup kitchens, and the Supplemental Nutrition Assistance Program (SNAP), formerly called food stamps.
+But these programs alone are not enough to end hunger.
+We must work collectively to identify and address the core issues that lead to hunger, including education, awareness and identifying and eradicating food deserts across our communities.

 In The News